 I had such high hopes for this one!
 Only plastic, the sticky tape on its custom made packaging and inner lid liner making it almost zero waste as well as cruelty free and reef friendly!
 A local brand by across the way of the Mediterranean Sea.
 I really like the idea of just the tin.
 I know All Good sunscreens come in a tin however it was always out of stock on places that ship to the EU.
 Just goes to show you don’t need plastic packaging and pumps.
 From hygiene point of view yes, however you can apply just what you need and you usually get through it in about 2 weeks so any nasty build up is negligible.
 Sol de Ibiza is cruelty free, vegan, contains no heavy metals, chemicals, fragrances or preservatives, water resistant for 40 minutes, natural and organic certified.
 It contains non nano zinc and is aimed more at an open water swimmer which also makes it great for all outdoor sports.

 I didn’t burn with this one.
 I was concerned it’s only SPF 30 however after a little research there’s not much difference between SPF 30 and 50.
 Like Laboratoires de Biarritz, it’s waterproof in the same way.
 Which also makes it difficult to remove!
 It’s a lot easier to remove than Laboratoires de Biarritz but still leaves the bath feeling a little slippery showering.
 I still need the catcus mitt to remove it initially then soap and a sponge usually does the trick.
 It contains more hydrating oils, but not enough for my shoulders and lower legs long term.
-I’m still using it for running as it’s the best one for running as sweat doesn’t pour off making me worried the sunscreen is running off too.
+Out of all it was best one for running as sweat didn’t pour off making me worried the sunscreen is running off too.
 The product itself is workable applying being something in-between a balm and lotion but it takes a little more rubbing applying to even it out.
 Ideally you should warm it up in your hands.
 I’m too impatient for that!
-Again it’s easier to apply when my skin’s damp than dry.
-I think like Freshly Cosmetics’s it hurts a little as my skin’s already dry from the zinc oxide.
-It feels nice on but it does mark black tops and again my rucksack straps and it’s not as easy to remove as Freshly Cosmetics.
-It feels nice on my skin at end of the day, doesn’t leave white film however we’ve worked out by now my skin doesn’t like zinc oxide* applied for days.
-It’ll be a repeat order for running** and if it had a few more hydrating oils and is a tad more lotion-y, I’d used it as my main sunscreen as it’s more or less zero waste.
-In addition the size of the tin doesn’t take up much room in my rucksack and I can reuse the tin if I have a use for it.
+Again was easier to apply when my skin’s damp than dry.
+I think like Freshly Cosmetics’s it hurts a little as my skin was already dry from the zinc oxide.
+It felt nice on but it did mark black tops, again my rucksack straps and wasn’t as easy to remove as Freshly Cosmetics.
+It felt nice on my skin at end of the day, didn’t leave white film however zinc oxide* applied for days my skin bitches.
+If it had a few more hydrating oils and was a tad more lotion-y, I’d might try it out again as it’s more or less zero waste.
+In addition the size of the tin didn’t take up much room in my rucksack and I could reuse the tin for something else.

 Did I tan over the summer under layers of zinc oxide and titanium dioxide?
 Of course I did!
-Maybe not as much as some years due to higher sun protection, vitiligo in some random places getting ‘worse’ (‘unfortunately’ I don’t have the symmetrical vitiligo, I have random patches.
+Maybe not as much as some years due to higher sun protection, vitiligo in some random places getting ‘worse’ (I don’t have the symmetrical vitiligo, I have random patches.
 I swear every year my shins tan less and my hands out all year round never tan as much as my arms and legs.
-However as I’m ‘so pale’ it’s only seen in certain light and degree of tan) and the time of day I went to the beach.
+However as I’m pale it’s only seen in certain light, degree of tan and the time of day I went to the beach.
 I should also add, all the zinc oxide sunscreen didn’t build up on my bra straps or underwire like the chemical one.
 TMI?
 Sometimes it the little things that make something.

 If you’ve tried physical/mineral reef friendly sunscreens, did you experience any skin issues?
 If you use reef friendly sunscreens and have a favourite please share in the comments below!
 If I can get it in Europe I’d like to try it out!
 That said I’ve tried one of Badgers Sunscreens and really enjoyed the formula.